The NHS has a clear and straight-forward page about getting a diagnosis for someone with signs of autism. Click icon to see.

 - Getting a diagnosis of autism often seems to be difficult.
 Professionals may try to fob you off to begin with suggesting that things might sort themselves out – perhaps partly because they do not see your child at home.
 Parents often find waiting lists frustrating.

-Ambitious about Autism has a lot of on-line discussions about diagnosis.
-Look for the magnifying glass icon on their site to search.
+Ambitious about Autism has a lot of online discussion about problems with diagnosis.
+Look for the magnifying glass icon on the top right of their site and search for specific topics.

 The National Autistic Society has a page about diagnosis for children.
 Click icon on the left to view.